two people shaking hands in agreement

 • Tax benefits

 In some circumstances, your business can gain tax benefits from a sale-leaseback arrangement.
 On one hand, you have shifted the status from owning the property to renting it.
 As such, you can usually deduct the cost of your rent from the taxes you pay to the Internal Revenue Service (IRS) each year.
 In addition, if the property has depreciated in value from the time of your purchase, you will be subject to fewer if any capital gains taxes you have to pay on the sale.
+Keep in mind that there are some unsavory characters out there that use sale-leaseback arrangements to avoid taxes, so make sure you heed the IRS guidelines around that.

 What are the Disadvantages?